 I wander around pretty aimlessly in the shopping streets before heading out along the pier and the Titanic Quarter, famed for housing the shipyard that built the not completely unknown RMS Titanic.

-This quarter seems to be some kind of pride of Belfast and the exhibits might be spectacular but on the outside the buildings are ultramodern in my opinion as ugly as a shovel to the face.
+This quarter seems to be some kind of pride of Belfast and the exhibits might be spectacular but on the outside the buildings are ultramodern and in my opinion about as pretty as a shovel to the face.

 By now it has started to rain so I head back to the hotel via a restaurant and make it day.